ciwin/LearningSpark-in-Python/chapter_02.md

-﻿
 # Chapter 2

-Chapter 2 of the book contains a first Spark example.
+Chapter 2 of the book contains some first Spark examples.
 We will explain how to run it on your machine.

+## Reading a text into a Spark DataFrame

+This is a very simple first task to test your Spark environment.
+The Task is to read a text file from disk into a Spark DataFrame and print out the first 1o lines of the text.

+This was realised in a Python Jupyter Notebook in the file `Chapter-02.ipynb`.

-## The task
+## The M&M task

 The task of the program is to analyze a data describing the consumption of M&Ms in different colors on events in different states.
 The file `mnm_dataset.csv`contains 100,000 lines of data points.
 Each data points describes the consumption of M&Ms in a certain color on an event in a certain state.
 Here is an example of the data points in the file:
 ```
 State,Color,Count